Apply to our Grant

 Each letter must:

-• Be dated within the last year
+1. Be dated within one year

-• Be on official letterhead from the service provider
+2. On official letterhead from the service provider

 Before You Apply

-1. Choose your request type.
+1. Choose your request:

-• You may request up to 20 items total from no more than 3 vendors.
+b) You may request up to 20 items total from no more than 3 vendors.

-1. Prepare your invoice table.
+2) Prepare your invoice table

-• Grants cannot exceed $1,000 total, including tax and shipping.
+• Grants cannot exceed $1,000 total including tax and shipping.

 Helpful Resources for Your Application